berpj/visioner-cli/README.md

 -c, --country                    Adds country to the new filename (ex: south-korea)

--i, --city                    Adds city to the new filename (ex: seoul)
+-l, --locality                    Adds locality to the new filename (ex: seoul)

 -d, --date                       Adds date to the new filename (ex: 29/07/2016)